VeriTrail: Closed-Domain Hallucination Detection with Traceability

 \subsection{Baseline Methods}

 We compared VeriTrail against three types of methods commonly used to evaluate faithfulness and capable of processing large source texts: \begin{enumerate} \item \textbf{Natural Language Inference (NLI).} NLI methods assess whether a claim is entailed by a source document.
-We selected two methods that perform well on widely-used NLI benchmarks and represent the main strategies for applying NLI to long inputs: chunk- and sentence-level prediction. \begin{enumerate} \item \textbf{INFUSE} \citep{zhang:2024} splits the document into sentences and ranks them based on bi-directional entailment (i.e., the probability that the sentence entails the claim or vice versa).
+We selected three methods that represent different strategies for handling large source documents: \begin{enumerate} \item \textbf{INFUSE} \citep{zhang:2024} splits the document into sentences and ranks them based on bi-directional entailment (i.e., the probability that the sentence entails the claim or vice versa).
 It constructs an evidence set by adding top-ranked sentences, stopping when the predicted probability that the claim is neutral with respect to the evidence set begins to increase.
-The entailment probability is computed over the final evidence set. \item \textbf{AlignScore} \citep{zha:2023} splits the document into chunks and computes the probability that each chunk entails the claim.
+The entailment probability is computed over the final evidence set. \item \textbf{AlignScore} \citep{zha:2023} splits the document into small chunks (\textasciitilde350 tokens) and computes the probability that each chunk entails the claim.
 We aggregated these probabilities using the mean of the top-$k$ values, testing $k\in[1, 15]$. \item \textbf{Llama-3.1-Bespoke-MiniCheck-7B} \citep{bespoke:2024} operates similarly to AlignScore, but it uses much larger chunks (\textasciitilde32K tokens).
 For each claim, we computed the mean of the top-$k$ entailment probabilities, testing $k\in[1, 5]$ for FABLES+ and $k\in[1, 15]$ for DiverseSumm+. \end{enumerate}

-To convert AlignScore and INFUSE probabilities into binary labels, we tested thresholds $\tau\in\{0.5, 0.6, 0.7, 0.8, 0.9\}$: a claim was labeled “Fully Supported” if the entailment probability was at least $\tau$, and “Not Fully Supported” otherwise.
+To convert entailment probabilities into binary labels, we tested thresholds $\tau\in\{0.5, 0.6, 0.7, 0.8, 0.9\}$: a claim was labeled “Fully Supported” if the entailment probability was at least $\tau$, and “Not Fully Supported” otherwise.
 See \appautoref{app:sec:nli_details} for details.

 Finally, we note that \citet{zha:2023} and \citet{bespoke:2024} reported that AlignScore and Llama-3.1-Bespoke-MiniCheck-7B outperformed much larger models (e.g., GPT-4 and Claude-3.5-Sonnet, respectively) on standard factual consistency benchmarks (e.g., SummEval, QAGS, and LLM-Aggrefact), making them particularly strong baselines.